Oyelowo/surreal-orm/README.md

 ---

 #### Migration: Fully Automated Database Schema Migrations
-Surreal ORM provides a powerful command-line interface (CLI) for automatically diffing and managing database migrations in a SurrealDB environment.
-This tool offers functionalities ranging from initializing migrations, generating migration files, applying migrations up or down, resetting migrations, listing migrations, pruning pending migration files and various other tasks to manage your database schema effectively.
+Surreal ORM offers a robust command-line interface (CLI) for automatically diffing and managing database migrations in a SurrealDB environment.
+This tool supports a variety of tasks including initializing migrations, generating migration files, applying migrations up or down, resetting migrations, listing migrations, pruning unapplied migration files, and more, to efficiently manage your database schema.

-It supports both CLI and Embedded-migrations.
-Embedded migration includes the migration files data into your binary at compile time and is accessible to your binary at runtime.
+It supports both CLI-based and Embedded migrations.
+Embedded migrations incorporate migration file data into your binary at compile time, making it accessible at runtime.

 #### Usage
-It involves several processes including gathering codebase resources, then setting those up for initializing and generating new migrations.
+The process involves gathering codebase resources and setting them up for initializing and generating new migrations.

 #### Step 1: Setting Up And Gathering Codebase Resources